dawaltconley/birdog/README.md

 ## Status

 This is a very experimental version, published for testing.
 I may add more features and the entire API is subject to change.

+### To-dos

+- Convert to Typescript, probably using & contributing to the unofficial [ProPublica SDK](https://github.com/njgingrich/propublica-congress-sdk)
+- Add unit tests
+- Allow adding the results of a query directly to a shared database, i.e. Airtable or Google Sheets.
+Having a regularly-updated sheet is pretty important for legislative campaigns.